 Payers need their recipients’ TIN to file Form 1099 accurately.
 However, recipients may not always provide this information easily.
 If the recipient has failed to provide their TIN, enter all zeros.
+By filing the TIN with all zeros, you can avoid late penalties.
 Once you have received the recipients’ TIN, you can easily file a 1099 correction through TaxBandits.

-When filing Forms 1099, you can either enter the recipient information manually or in bulk, we have included instructions for both options:
+When filing Forms 1099, you can either enter the recipient information manually or in bulk.

 If you have chosen the manual data entry method for the recipient TIN, check the box TIN not provided.
 This will indicate that you are sending the IRS a TIN consisting of all zeros.

 When entering all zeros for a TIN in Excel, you may encounter an issue.
-Excel tends to eliminate the zeros which will cause errors when you upload the fie.
+Default Excel tends to eliminate the zeros, which will cause errors when you upload the file.